arnaubrichs/Mass-Downloader/README.md

 # Mass-Downloader
-A Reascript for mass downloading any video/audio files in your desired format inside Reaper.
+A script for mass downloading any video/audio files in your desired format inside Reaper.